library-angels/code-library-frontend/README.md

         ├── routes.js           # Mapping of page components to routes
         └── App.js              # Main app component

-`api` - Utility functions that make http calls to the CODE library backend <br/>
+`api` - Utility functions that make http calls to the CODE library backend\
-`components` - Presentational components which keep as little local state as possible and do not have direct access to the global state. <br/>
+`components` - Presentational components which keep as little local state as possible and do not have direct access to the global state\
-`hooks` - A collection of [hook functions](https://reactjs.org/docs/hooks-intro.html) which have read and write access to the global state (Redux store). <br/>
+`hooks` - A collection of [hook functions](https://reactjs.org/docs/hooks-intro.html) which have read and write access to the global state (Redux store)\
 `pages` - Each page is composed of presentational components and corresponds to a route.
-Pages have access to the global state via `hooks` and are thus intermediaries between components and global state <br/>
+Pages have access to the global state via `hooks` and are thus intermediaries between components and global state\
-`store` - Central storage of the whole application; follows the [ducks pattern](https://github.com/erikras/ducks-modular-redux) <br/>
+`store` - Central storage of the whole application; follows the [ducks pattern](https://github.com/erikras/ducks-modular-redux)\

 ## Built With